Music-Bot-for-Jitsi/Jimmi/docs/ARCHITECTURE.md

 ### Snel

-[Snel](https://deno.land/x/snel@v0.6.0) is a tool/framework to compile Svelte components to JavaScript files using Deno and Svelte to create web applications.
+[Snel](https://deno.land/x/snel) is a tool/framework to compile Svelte components to JavaScript files using Deno and Svelte to create web applications.
 Advantages:

 - Simple setup
 - Fast compilation
 - Hot reloading
 - Import maps support
-- Support for scss and less out of the box
+- Support for SCSS and Less out of the box
 - TypeScript support

 ### Opine